EgoMoose/Roblox-forum-enhancement/README.md

 ## How to use

-To use the LaTex math simply first write the equation in latex notation.
+To use the LaTeX math simply first write the equation in LaTeX notation.
 I recomend [this site](https://www.codecogs.com/latex/eqneditor.php) for those of you who don't know latex that well.

-Once you have your LaTex simply suround it with one of these three options:
+Once you have your LaTeX simply suround it with one of these three options:
 - $$LaTeX$$ for inline math
 - \\(LaTeX\\) for inline math
 - \\[LaTeX\\] for display math

 To use code the format is the same as Github's markdown:

-'''NAMEOFLANGUAGE

-code goes here...
+\`\`\`name-of-language

+code...

+\`\`\`

+OR

+'''name-of-language

+code..

 '''